darkhelmet/verboselogging/posts/einstein-home-statistics-in-wordpress-sidebar.md

 If, like me, you participate in some sort of grid computing project, it's interesting to see your progress.
 I take part in Einstein@Home, and I wanted to display my stats in my sidebar (on my [other](http://www.darkhelmetlive.com) blog).
-I’ll give you two ways to accomplish this.
+I'll give you two ways to accomplish this.
 First way is the quick way, which involves including the jQuery Javascript library, and a second which involves writing your own Javascript.
 The second option results in a smaller file, but the jQuery file is already pretty small.
-It’s up to you.
+It's up to you.
 I started with my own script, then moved to jQuery when I realized it could do what was needed in about one line, and I was already including/using jQuery.